 Mohammadi suffers from a neurological disorder that can result in seizures, temporary partial paralysis, and pulmonary embolism – a blood clot in her lung.
 Serious concerns for Mohammadi’s health persist following reports that she suffered several seizures in August and October 2015.
 According to reports, Mohammadi was taken to hospital on each occasion and on at least one instance she was returned to prison against medical advice.
 In a subsequent incident she was handcuffed to the bed for the first few days of her hospital stay.
 According to reports, Mohammadi now faces an additional charge of ‘insulting officers while being transferred to a hospital’ after she filed a complaint with regards to the treatment she experienced at the hands of prison guards when she was transferred to hospital for examinations.

 Mohammadi is the mother of nine-year-old twins (born in November 2006), and is the wife of prominent journalist and activist Taghi Rahmani, who has spent a total of 17 years in prison.
 Taghi Rahmani left the country in May 2011 following escalating pressure from the authorities.
 Their children joined him in July 2015.
 She is an honorary member of Danish PEN and Belgian PEN.
 In May 2016, she wrote a moving letter to the PEN community, calling on the PEN membership to take a stand against the use of solitary confinement as a means of torture.
+In February 2020, in protest of the current regime, Mohammadi pleaded from jail to the public to boycott upcoming parliamentary elections in Iran.

 In September 2008, Narges Mohammadi was elected as President of the Executive Committee of the National Council of Peace in Iran, a broad coalition against war and for the promotion of human rights.
 She has campaigned for the abolition of the death penalty in Iran, and is the recipient of both the Alexander Langer Award (2009) and the Per Anger Prize (2011) for her human rights work.
 She was one of awardees of the 2013 PEN/Oxfam Novib Free Expression Award.